sr320/course-fish497-2019/syllabus.md

-### Textbook
+### Reading Materials

-Supplemental Reading will be from the text: **R for Data Science** by Garrett Grolemund and Hadley Wickham.
-A version of the textbook available free online: [http://r4ds.had.co.nz/](http://r4ds.had.co.nz/)
+All required reading material can found on the course website in the schedule.
+Most readings will be in R for Data Science by Garrett Grolemund and Hadley Wickham.
+A version of the textbook is available free online at http://r4ds.had.co.nz/.
+Additional readings will include material developed as part of the Data Carpentry: Ecology Curriculum and R vignettes.
+Data Carpentry develops and teaches workshops on the fundamental data skills needed to conduct research.

 ### Course Description